csmichael/dpcovid/README.md

 # dpcovid_code

 We publish the source codes for the experiments.
-The commands are for Linux.

 main.py contains the main codes.